lasarobotics/PH2024-alpha/README.md

 The climber subsystem controls a hook that is raised and lowered using a SparkMax and NEO.

 ### [Amp Subsystem](src/main/java/frc/robot/subsystems/drive/AmpSubsystem.java)
-The amp subsystem is a single TalonSRX that uses a wheel to grip and drop a note into the amp.
+The amp subsystem is a single Spark that uses a wheel to grip and drop a note into the amp.